lgbouma/gyro-interp/docs/source/examples.rst

 ``gyro_age_posterior_list`` in a ``__main__`` block, per the suggestion in the `multiprocessing docs
 <https://docs.python.org/3/library/multiprocessing.html>`_.
 This example also
 takes about 30 seconds to run on my laptop.
-Compared to the single-star case, this means that the multithreading is doing what we want.
+Since this is the same runtime as the single-star case, this means that the multithreading is doing what we want.

 .. _visual interpolation: